ankitsrivastava637/AI_resume_screener/README.md

 - Implement an efficient indexing system using inverted indexes to speed up document retrieval [5].
 - Use advanced data structures and algorithms to optimize search and retrieval speed, especially for large datasets [5].
 - Implement a user feedback loop to gather information on the relevance of matches and use this data to improve the system over time [4][5].
-- Implement Better RAG with DSPy framework for prompt augmentation and with chainofThought.
+- Implement Better RAG with DSPy framework for prompt augmentation and with chainofThought prompting : https://dspy-docs.vercel.app/docs/tutorials/rag
 - Implement a Faq section to sort down frequently asked questions.
 This Q&A will be saved in database.
 It can reduce the number of calls to LLM and optimize costs.
 - Implement auto-correction and auto-completion for better user experience.
 - Implement knowledge base and Graph RAG for better retrieval.